How the Poll Tracker works

 The following is a detailed explanation of the vote and seat projection methodology used for provincial and federal elections.

-The vote projection model averages all publicly available opinion polls that meet CBC standards.
+The vote projection model averages all publicly available opinion polls of decided and leaning voters that meet CBC standards.
 Polls are weighted by their age and sample size, as well as by the track record and past performance of the polling firm.

 The sample size weighting is determined by the margin of error that applies to the poll, assuming a completely random sampling of the population.